seancdavis/sapwood-classic/docs/02-getting_started/02-development_environment.md

 $ git clone https://github.com/seancdavis/sapwood.git -b v1-stable
 ```

-> Note: Notice here we are specifically cloning the `v1-stable` branch of the taproot repo.
+> Note: Notice here we are specifically cloning the `v1-stable` branch of the sapwood repo.
 This will help us stay up to date with the most recent stable version of the code.

 Configure Application
 ----------------